mictab/Hacker-News-iOS/README.md

 # Hacker News iOS app

 ## Introduction
 If you're a real computer scientist of course you're already reading the news.
-The news, you ask?
-Hacker News of course!

 Wouldn't you like to be able to read the news in your phone, in an app??
 The answer is yes.